 - Mr Robert Saunders – Design & Technology Technician

 - Mrs Victoria Hodges – Design & Technology Technician

 ALE goes beyond the confines of the curriculum to provide students with a 21st Century educational experience that prepares them for life beyond Hayesfield.
 The nature of our subjects are linked to the outside world and we pride ourselves in ensuring our students have access to a range of activities that enrich their learning.
 ALE runs the annual Employability Fair that provides students with opportunities to experience a vast array of different employers, apprenticeships and academic institutions to give them insight in to the career opportunities available to them.
 ALE is also the home of the newly established Royal Navy Combined Cadet Force, providing our students with leadership and teamwork opportunities.
 In addition to this there are subject specific enrichment opportunities available.
 These include participating in Business lectures at different universities, spending the day at Dyson engaging in engineering challenges, taking a tour of the Mulberry factory, participating in leadership challenges with the Royal Navy, doing work experience for Child Development and Health & Social Care courses or attending Economics lectures – there is a wide variety of enriching activities provided by ALE.
 This is not to mention the Period 6 clubs offered by the team as part of the LEAP programme.
-These range from Sewing Bee to a very popular Cycling Club!
+These range from Sewing Bee to a Cycling Club!